An agreement made by couples in which each party creates a “Trust A” and a “Trust B” for the estate.

-To renounce or refuse an inheritance; the beneficiary must express full disinterest in the estate.
+To renounce or refuse an inheritance.
+In Virginia, the beneficiary must express full disinterest in the estate.

-An individual given the responsibility of controlling the financial affairs and making financial decisions on behalf of the principal.
+An individual given the responsibility of controlling the financial affairs of another person (the “principal”).

-The property that is owned, minus the assets that are owed; the estate cannot include property that is not owned outright.
+The property that is owned minus the assets that are owed to another party.
+The estate cannot include property that is not owned outright.

-The process that creates and establishes a will, trust, or legal document to act as a guide to managing an estate in the case of incapacity or death.
+The process that creates and establishes a will, trust, or other similar legal document which acts as a guide to managing an estate in the event of incapacity or death.

 Tax placed on an estate being transferred to the beneficiaries on behalf of the deceased.

-The legal authority that takes control of all property that is included in the estate of a will or trust.
+The person or legal authority that takes control of all property included in the estate of a will or trust.

 The method of transferring property to children or grandchildren by creating a partnership in business.

-An individual appointed to manage the money or the property of the beneficiaries (i.e. executors, trustees, etc.)
+An individual appointed to manage the money or the property of the beneficiaries.
+Examples of fiduciaries include executors and trustees.

 A person who creates and/or distributes to a trust.

-A person who is named as the caretaker for children in the absence of the parents; can be a physical or financial guardianship, for temporary or lifelong purposes.
+A person who is named as the caretaker for children in the absence of the parents.
+This can include physical or financial guardianship for temporary or lifelong purposes.

 The individual appointed to make health care decisions in the case of incapacity.

-Retirement programs, pension, or 401(k) plans that go directly to the named policy beneficiaries; not subject to probate.
+Retirement programs, pensions, or 401(k) plans that go directly to the named policy beneficiaries.
+These accounts are not subject to probate.

-The physical, intellectual, or shared property of the grantor’s estate, as documented by a will or trust, that is divided among the beneficiaries as outlined.
+The physical, intellectual, or shared property of the grantor’s estate, as documented by a will or trust, that is divided among the beneficiaries as outlined in such relevant documents.

 An irrevocable trust with the intention of owning life insurance to be excluded from the total estate at the time of death.